awsdocs/amazon-rds-user-guide/doc_source/USER_CreateInstance.md

 For an example that walks you through the process of creating and connecting to a sample DB instance, see [Creating a MySQL DB Instance and Connecting to a Database on a MySQL DB Instance](CHAP_GettingStarted.CreatingConnecting.MySQL.md)\.

 **Note**
 If you are using the console, a new console interface is available for database creation\.
-Choose either the **New Console** or the **Current Console** instructions based on the console that you are using\.
+Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
 The **New Console** instructions are open by default\.

 ## New Console<a name="USER_CreateInstance.CON"></a>

-You can create a DB instance running MySQL with the AWS Management Console with **Easy create** enabled or not enabled\.
-With **Easy create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default setting for other configuration options\.
-With **Easy create** not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.
+You can create a DB instance running MySQL with the AWS Management Console with **Easy Create** enabled or not enabled\.
+With **Easy Create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy Create** uses the default setting for other configuration options\.
+With **Easy Create** not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

 **Note**
-For this example, **Easy create** is not enabled\.
-For information about creating a MySQL DB instance with **Easy create** enabled, see [Creating a MySQL DB Instance and Connecting to a Database on a MySQL DB Instance](CHAP_GettingStarted.CreatingConnecting.MySQL.md)\.
+For this example, **Standard Create** is enabled, and **Easy Create** isn't enabled\.
+For information about creating a MySQL DB instance with **Easy Create** enabled, see [Creating a MySQL DB Instance and Connecting to a Database on a MySQL DB Instance](CHAP_GettingStarted.CreatingConnecting.MySQL.md)\.

 **To create a MySQL DB instance**